BroadcomMFD/broadcom-product-scripts/endevor/ISPF-tools-for-Quick-Edit-and-Endevor/ENDIEIM1-the-ISPF-Edit-Service-Initial-Macro/README.md

 Similar constructs for ENDIEIM1 can render a support within Quick-Edit for other element types where an edit session is undesirable.
 For example:

  - Telon elements where a Quick-Edit session opens the Telon Design facility
- - SDSF elements where a Quick-Edit session opens the Screen Design Facility
+ - SDF II elements where a Quick-Edit session opens IBM's Screen Definition Facility II